stagex-mirror/stagex/README.md

 containerized linux distro, only with high supply chain integrity and determinism.

-For a full list of images see the "src" directory.
+For a full list of images see the "packages" directory.

 ### Examples